 Current work (Q1 2024) at Berenguela is focused on metallurgical testing of composite samples of Ag-Cu-Mn mineralization.
 Work is on going to generate samples of high purity manganese sulphate monohydrate (HPMSM) which could be a potentially important co-product to accompany future production of silver and copper.
 Results of the metallurgical test work will be incorporated into the design of a processing facility for a preliminary economic analysis (PEA.)

 In May, 2022, Aftermath announced the completion of a 63-hole ca. 6,200m diamond drill program at Berenguela.
 The Phase 1 program focused on the following key objectives:

-Aftermath's technical team will review the significant exploration potential around Berenguela and will drill test the most prospective targets once drill permits have been received for the additional drilling.
+Aftermath's technical team will also review and prioritise the significant exploration potential around Berenguela and will drill test the most prospective targets once drill permits have been received for the additional drilling and funding is available.